brainlife/docs/docs/user/tutorial.md

 # Tutorial

-This tutorial will guide you through the following functionalities of Brainlife.
+This tutorial will guide you through the following functionality of Brainlife.

 * Signing up
 * Creating new projects and uploading datasets